EHSRB-BSRSE-Bioinformatics/MutSeqR/README.md

 * model_data: the supplied mf_data with added column for model residuals.
 * summary: the summary of the model.
-* anova: the analysis of variance for models with two or more effects. [car::Anova](https://www.rdocumentation.org/packages/car/versions/1.0-9/topics/Anova)
+* anova: the analysis of variance for models with two or more effects.
+See [car::Anova.](https://www.rdocumentation.org/packages/car/versions/1.0-9/topics/Anova)
 * residuals_histogram: the model residuals plotted as a histogram.
 This is used to check whether the variance is normally distributed.
 A symmetric bell-shaped histogram, evenly distributed around zero indicates that the normality assumption is likely to be true.
 * residuals_qq_plot: the model residuals plotted in a quantile-quantile plot.
 For a normal distribution, we expect points to roughly follow the y=x line.
 * point_estimates_matrix: the contrast matrix used to generate point-estimates for the fixed effects.
 * point_estimates: the point estimates for the fixed effects.
 * pairwise_comparisons_matrix: the contrast matrix used to conduct the pairwise comparisons specified in the `contrasts`.
 * pairwise_comparisons: the results of pairwise comparisons specified in the `contrasts`.

 ## Benchmark Dose Modelling
-A benchmark dose (BMD) is a dose or concentration that produces a predetermined change in the response rate of an adverse effect.
-This predetermined change in response is called the benchmark response (BMR).
+A **benchmark dose** (BMD) is a dose or concentration that produces a predetermined change in the response rate of an adverse effect.
+This predetermined change in response is called the **benchmark response** (BMR).
 In chemical risk assessment the BMD can be used as a point of departure (POD) to derive human health-based guidance  values such as the reference dose (RfD), the derived no-effect level (DNEL) or the acceptable daily intake (ADI).

 The BMD is estimated by applying various mathmatical models to fit the dose-response data.
-Some requirements that must be met before modelling the BMD.
-There must be a clear dose-response trend in the mutaiton frequency data.
-We suggest using the 'model-mf' function to test for significant increases in MF with dose prior to running a BMD analysis.
+Some requirements must be met before modelling the BMD.
+There must be a clear dose-response trend in the mutation frequency data.
+We suggest using the `model_mf` function to test for significant increases in MF with dose prior to running a BMD analysis.
 In general, studies with more dose groups and a graded monotonic response with dose will be more useful for BMD analysis.
 A minimum of three dose groups + 1 control group is suggested.
 Datasets in which a response is only observed at the high dose are usually not suitable for BMD modeling.
 However, if the one elevated response is near the BMR, adequate BMD computation may result.
 For a better estimate of the BMD, it is preferable to have studies with one or more doses near the level of the BMR.

-MutSeqR can perform benchmark dose modeling of mutation frequencies using the ToxicR package, available on Github. https://github.com/NIEHS/ToxicR.
-See ToxicR repository on github for more information on installing the package.
+MutSeqR can perform benchmark dose modeling of mutation frequencies using the [ToxicR](https://github.com/NIEHS/ToxicR) package, available on Github.

 To install this package, use the following code:
 ``` {r}
 library(devtools)
 install_github("NIEHS/ToxicR")
 ```
+*See the ToxicR repository on github for more information on installing the package.
+Differences apply for mac users*

 We have two functions available to users:

-mf_bmd() will fit a single continuous BMD model to the mutation frequency data.
+* `mf_bmd` will fit a single continuous BMD model to the mutation frequency data.

-bmd_ma() will fit a model average continuous BMD to the mutation frequency data.
+* `bmd_ma` will fit a model average continuous BMD to the mutation frequency data.

 Protection and safety authorities recommend the use of model averaging to determine the benchmark dose.
 Model averaging incorporates information across multiple models to acount for model uncertainty.
-In most cases, this allos the BMD to be more accurately estimated.
+In most cases, this allows the BMD to be more accurately estimated.

 ### Choosing your BMR
 One of the most important considerations for BMD modeling is choosing the appropriate benchmark response (BMR).
 The BMD will be estimated as the dose at which the BMR occurs.
 Selecting a BMR involves making judgements about the statistical and biological characteristics of the dataset and about the applications for which the resuling BMDs will be used.
 There are several different definitions of the BMR.
 Our functions offer several options  that are commonly used for continuous data:

-* Relative deviation (rel): the BMD represents the dose that changes the mean mutation frequency a certain percentage from the background dose.
+* Relative deviation (*rel*): the BMD represents the dose that changes the mean mutation frequency a certain percentage from the background dose.
-* Standard deviation (sd): the BMD represents the dose associated with the mean mutation frequency changing a specified number of standard deviations from the background mean.
+* Standard deviation (*sd*): the BMD represents the dose associated with the mean mutation frequency changing a specified number of standard deviations from the background mean.
-* Absolute deviation (abs): the  BMD represents the dose associated with a specified absolute deviation from the background mean.
+* Absolute deviation (*abs*): the  BMD represents the dose associated with a specified absolute deviation from the background mean.
-* Hybrid deviation (hybrid): the  BMD represents the dose that changes the probability of an adverse event by a specified amount.
+* Hybrid deviation (*hybrid*): the  BMD represents the dose that changes the probability of an adverse event by a specified amount.

-One of these options can be specified using the 'bmr_type' parameter.
-The 'bmr' parameter is set to a numeric value specifying the benchmark response, defined in relation to the calculation requested in bmr_type.
+One of these options can be specified using the `bmr_type` parameter.
+The `bmr` parameter is set to a numeric value specifying the benchmark response, defined in relation to the calculation requested in `bmr_type`.

 ```{r}
 # summarise mutation frequencies by sample